OscarArranz/next-top-loading-bar/README.md

-# Next Top Loading Bar 🚀
+# Next Top Page Loading Bar 🚀

 Ever watched that slick loading bar at the top of YouTube and thought, "Damn, I want that for my Next.js app"?
 Well, good news!
 You're in the right place!

-**Next Top Loading Bar** gives your Next.js application that sweet, sweet loading indicator that spans across the top of the viewport whenever a page navigation happens.
+**Next Top Page Loading Bar** gives your Next.js application that sweet, sweet loading indicator that spans across the top of the viewport whenever a page navigation happens.
 It's not just a static bar - it animates to give users that satisfying feeling of progress (even if it's just for show... shhh, don't tell your users! 🤫).

 ## Installation 📦